491st Attack Squadron

 The 491st Attack Squadron is an active United States Air Force regular associate unit, stationed at Hancock Field Air National Guard Base, where it was activated in April 2019.
 It is assigned to the 49th Wing at Holloman Air Force Base, New Mexico and operates General Atomics MQ-9 Reaper unmanned aerial vehicles.

-The first predecessor of the squadron was activated during World War I as the 79th Aero Squadron.
-It deployed to France in 1917 and was redesignated the 491st Aero Squadron.
+The first predecessor of the squadron was organized during World War I as the 79th Aero Squadron.
+It deployed to France in 1917, where it was redesignated the 491st Aero Squadron.
 It served as a construction unit before returning to the United States, where it was demobilized in 1919.

-The second predecessor of the unit is the 491st Bombardment Squadron, which was constituted as an Organized Reserve unit in 1924.
+The squadron's second predecessor is the 491st Bombardment Squadron, an Organized Reserve.
 It was activated in 1925 at Sand Point Airport, Washington, but was only nominally manned.
-The two squadrons were consolidated in 1936, but the consolidated unit was inactivated the following year. it was disbanded in May 1942, as were all the other United States Army Air Corps Organized Reserve units.
+The first two predecessor squadrons were consolidated in 1936, but the consolidated unit was inactivated the following year and was disbanded in May 1942.

 The third predecessor of the unit is the 491st Bombardment Squadron (Medium), which was constituted and activated in India during World War II.
 It participated in combat in the China-Burma-India Theater until the end of the war, where it earned a Distinguished Unit Citation.
 Following V-J Day, it returned to the United States and was inactivated.

-The squadron was activated in the reserve in 1947, but was discontinued when Continental Air Command reorganized its reserve units under the wing base organization plan and reduced their number due to budget constraints.
-In 1958, it was consolidated with the first two squadrons and activated at Dyess Air Force Base, Texas when Strategic Air Command expanded its Boeing B-47 Stratojet wings to four squadrons.
+This squadron was activated in the reserve in 1947, but was discontinued when Continental Air Command reduced the number of its units due to reduced defense expenditures in 1949.
+In 1958, it was consolidated with the earlier squadrons and activated at Dyess Air Force Base, Texas when Strategic Air Command expanded its Boeing B-47 Stratojet wings to four squadrons.
 The squadron was inactivated at Dyess in 1961.
+In 2019, it was redesignated and activated with its current mission.

+Mission

+The squadron, in association with the 108th Attack Squadron of the New York Air National Guard, trains aircrew for the General Atomics MQ-9 Reaper unmanned aerial vehicle, including operations, maintenance, support and medical personnel.

 History

 World War I

 The first predecessor of the squadron was organized as the 79th Aero Squadron at Kelly Field, Texas in August 1917.
 It deployed to the Aviation Concentration Center in Garden City, New York in November for shipment to France.
-It arrived in France the following month and moved to Saint-Nazaire, where it was redesignated the 491st Aero Squadron (Construction) and constructed and maintained facilities from February until December 1918.
-It returned to the United States in January 1919 and was demobilized.
-It was reconstituted c.
-16 October 1936 and consolidated with the 491st Bombardment Squadron.
+It arrived in France the following month and moved to Aulnat, near Clermont-Ferrand, where it was redesignated the 491st Aero Squadron (Construction).
+The 491st constructed and maintained facilities from February until December 1918, when it moved to St. Nazaire to prepare for transfer back to the United States.
+It arrived in the United States in January 1919 and was demobilized at the end of the month.
+It was reconstituted in December 1936 and consolidated with the 491st Bombardment Squadron.